grafana/beyla/docs/sources/tutorial/index.md

 Set up Beyla as a standalone linux process by following the [standalone setup]({{< relref "../setup/standalone.md" >}}) documentation.

 Metrics will be exported from a [Prometheus](https://prometheus.io/) scrape endpoint by setting the `BEYLA_PROMETHEUS_PORT` environment variable.
-Traces will be printed to stdout by setting the `PRINT_TRACES=true` environment variable.
+Traces will be printed to stdout by setting the `BEYLA_PRINT_TRACES=true` environment variable.

 For information on how to configure other exporters like [OpenTelemetry](https://opentelemetry.io/), see the [configuration options]({{< relref "../configure/options.md" >}}) documentation.